Give the Gift of Connection This Holiday Season

 Impact on Mental Health

-Without a doubt, the holidays this year are going to be strange.
+Without a doubt, the holidays are going to be strange again this year.
 We will not be able to partake in many of the holiday traditions we have in years past, and many of us may feel out of sorts.

 Engaging in activities like sending holiday cards, making handmade gifts, and giving a loved one a treasured keepsake of a personal biography are all ways you strengthen bonds with family and others you hold dear.